 In 1952 Frankenthaler painted her most famous painting ‘Mountains and Sea’, in which she used her ‘soak-stain’ technique (painting on not primed canvas, so the canvas soaks the liquid paint, fh) she had developed herself; a method by which she could paint very flat and thin on the canvas.
 Frankenthaler was friend of the Pollock’s (Jackson and his wife the woman painter Lee Krasner; she admired them and visited the Pollock’s frequently, so she became very familiar with their art.
 Frankenthaler tells in her quotes the overall approach of Jackson Pollock inspired her a lot, see her quotes.
 She on her turn influenced new young painters as Morris Louis and Kenneth Noland; both Color Field painters who have reported the impact of Frankenthaler’s painting art themselves in their quotes.
 In her art Frankenthaler used very frequently impressions of nature and landscape as an inspiration for her paintings; as many of her titles illustrate like her famous painting: ‘Mountains and Sea’ made in 1952.

-Art links for more biography and history facts on the American woman artist painter Helen Frankenthaler
+Art links for more biography information and art images of American woman painter in Abstract Expressionism, Helen Frankenthaler

-* famous woman artist Helen Frankenthaler, her biography and more information about her painting art, on Wikipedia
+* woman artist Helen Frankenthaler, her biography and more information about her painting art, on Wikipedia

-* I thank the MOMA for selecting and mailing me some quotes of woman artist Helen Frankenthaler, Fons Heijnsbroek (see the MOMA-links)
+* I thank the MOMA for selecting and mailing me some quotes of Helen Frankenthaler, Fons Heijnsbroek (see the MOMA-links)